This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Reduction of Noise”.

 Explanation: The standard power level of an earth station to transmit to a satellite is of the order of 103 Watts.

 5. What is the full form of DBS?

 a) direct broadcast satellite

 b) decibels of signal

-c) down beam signal
+c) direct beam signal

-d) direct broadcast system
+d) direct broadcast signal

 Explanation: DBS stands for direct broadcast satellite.
 In Direct Broadcast Satellite subscribers receives signal directly from geostationary satellite.

 Explanation: RCC stands for Radio Common Carrier.
 It was introduced in 60’s.
 Like a radio it can also transmit voice communication through a push to talk system.
 But it used a public telephone network and has its own telephone number.

 Explanation: Current PCs in today’s time are referred as second generation.